-Looking for ways to reduce expenses without sacrificing essentials during this economic downturn?
+Looking for ways to reduce expenses without sacrificing essentials?
 Here are 10 ways to stretch your dollars.

 1. Rethink boarding needs.
 If you board your horse, he might be just as happy and safe (but cheaper to keep) in a pen or pasture instead of a stall.
 Provide adequate weather protection, such as a run-in shed, enclosed shed, or even a grove of trees.